-The Remuneration Committee believes that the Company can benefit from executive directors holding approved non-executive directorships in other companies, offering executive directors the opportunity to broaden their experience and knowledge.
-EVRAZ’ policy is to allow executive directors to retain fees paid from any such appointment.
+The Remuneration Committee believes that the Group can benefit from executive directors holding approved non-executive directorships in other companies, offering executive directors the opportunity to broaden their experience and knowledge.
+EVRAZ policy is to allow executive directors to retain fees paid from any such appointment.
 The CEO does not currently hold a non-executive directorship of another company.

 Relative importance of spend on pay

-The table below shows a comparison of the total cost of remuneration paid to all employees between current and previous years and financial metrics in US$ millions.
+The table on the right shows a comparison of the total cost of remuneration paid to all employees between current and previous years and financial metrics in US$ millions.
 EBITDA was chosen for the comparison as it is a KPI which best shows the Group’s financial performance.

-For more information on the definition of EBITDA, please see page Defenitions of selected alternative performance measures.
+For more information on the definition of EBITDA, please see page Definitions of selected alternative performance measures.

-The graph on the right shows the Company’s performance measured by total shareholder return compared with the performance of the FTSE 350 Basic Resources index since EVRAZ plc’s admission to the premium listing segment of the London Stock Exchange on 7 November 2011.
-The FTSE 350 Basic Resources index has been selected as an appropriate benchmark, as it is a broad-based index of which the Group is a constituent member.
+The graph below shows the Group’s performance measured by total shareholder return compared with the performance of the FTSE 350 Basic Resources Index since EVRAZ plc’s admission to the premium listing segment of the London Stock Exchange on 7 November 2011.
+The FTSE 350 Basic Resources Index has been selected as an appropriate benchmark, as it is a broad-based index of which the Group is a constituent member.

-The table on the right shows as a single figure the CEO’s total remuneration over the past six years, along with a comparison of variable payments as a percentage of the maximum bonus available.
+The table below shows as a single figure the CEO’s total remuneration over the past six years, along with a comparison of variable payments as a percentage of the maximum bonus available.